-Customer deposits liability comprises of cash collections from customers as security for the payment of energy bills and water bills.
+Customer deposit liability is comprised of cash collections from customers as security for the payment of energy bills and water bills.
 Deposits held in respect of commercial customers are applied against any unpaid portion of individual customer accounts.
-Customer deposits liability in excess of unpaid account balances are refundable to individual customers upon termination of their electricity distribution service.
-These customer deposits liabilities are classified as a current liability as they are refundable on demand once a customer establishes a good payment history in accordance with the policies of the Corporation.
-Interest is accrued on customer deposits liabilities until the balance is refunded with the interest amount recognized as finance costs.
+Customer deposit liability in excess of unpaid account balances are refundable to individual customers upon termination of their electricity distribution service.
+These customer deposits are classified as a current liability as they are refundable on demand once a customer establishes a good payment history in accordance with the policies of the Corporation.
+This liability includes related interest amounts owed to the customers with a corresponding amount charged to finance costs.